xenloops/writing/README.md

-# writing
-Essays on whatever interested me at the time
+# Essays on whatever interested me at the time